Two of a Kind (1951 film)

 Two of a Kind is a 1951 American crime film directed by Henry Levin and starring Edmond O'Brien, Lizabeth Scott and Terry Moore.

 Plot

-Mike Farrell (O'Brien) is induced by con artists Brandy Kirby (Scott) and attorney Vincent Mailer (Knox) to purloin a rich couple's ten million dollar estate by having Farrell pose as their long-lost son.
+Mike Farrell is induced by con artists Brandy Kirby and attorney Vincent Mailer to purloin a rich couple's $10 million-dollar estate by having Farrell pose as their long-lost son.

-When the old man refuses to change his will, Mailer decides to kill the couple, and Kirby plays along.
-Farrell refuses to assist and Mailer plans to kill him too.
-After a botched attempt, with Kirby's help, Farrell exposes the scam to the old man, dooming Mailer's plan, and allowing Kirby and Farrell to unite, as "Two of a Kind".
+When the old man refuses to change his will, Mailer decides to kill the couple and Kirby plays along.
+Farrell refuses to assist and Mailer plans to kill him as well.
+After a botched murder attempt, with Kirby's help, Farrell exposes the scam to the old man, dooming Mailer's plan and allowing Kirby and Farrell to unite.